Dreamliner carries its first passengers and Boeing's hopes

 Gino Bertuccio, an Italian cosmetic importer living in Miami, said he liked the windows, although he wondered how well they will work after wear and tear and curious children.

-Bertuccio, who describes himself as an aviation enthusiast spent $30,000 (19,000 pounds) in an auction to buy his ticket on the flight.
+Bertuccio, who describes himself as an aviation enthusiast spent $30,000 in an auction to buy his ticket on the flight.

 "I don't have a wife that might say no," he explained as the cabin dimmed to a mellow rainbow.